Ethics, Integrity & Professional Conduct

-Consistent with its mission of increasing the value and effectiveness of independent social compliance audits by enhancing their professionalism and consistency, and the credibility of individuals and organizations performing them, APSCA has the authority to enforce the Code.
+Consistent with its mission of increasing the value and effectiveness of independent social compliance audits by enhancing their professionalism and consistency and the credibility of individuals and organizations performing them, APSCA has the authority to enforce the Code.
 This includes disciplining Member Auditors or Firms who violate the provision of these documents.
-These Disciplinary Procedures (“Disciplinary Procedures”) describe the processes for enforcing the Code with respect to Member Auditors, and the bodies authorized to do so.

 The below two procedures should be read in conjunction with one another as APSCA trials the Pilot Procedure.